 It is a sad, simple fact in life.
 We as people will always regret something.
 Whether it’s something we’ve said or done, we are bound to mess up and think back on what we could have done differently.
 As a trainer, you need to be prepared to deal with other’s regrets in their lifestyle choices.

 Your clients will, no doubt, feel some sort of regret when it comes to their health.
 They will have wished they hadn’t stayed sedentary for so long, or ate the fatty meal the other night or put off their physical therapy after a surgery.
 Knowing how to combat that or use those regrets to better them now is the key!
 Find them where they are.

-/u/defaultsubsarebad said, “Thinking in order to benefit my diet, routine, and everything else had to be perfect, so [ending up] not doing any of it.”
+“Thinking in order to benefit my diet, routine, and everything else had to be perfect, so [ending up] not doing any of it.”
 Paralysis by analysis is a very real thing.
 Some people swing the exact opposite way as the first quote and they get stuck on all the details and end up doing nothing at all.
 You can help clients that feel this way by taking off the pressure of them having all the details squared away when you can deal with that for them.
 Along with that, these types of people are needing someone to push them and cheer them on as they struggle through the dense world of science-based fitness.

 People answered everything from not knowing proper nutrition, getting hooked on sugars and fats, overuse injuries, all the way to “wish I would have started sooner”.
 There are so many regrets to have when it comes to health and fitness.
 Figuring out how to use your clients’ regrets to better them now is what you should focus on.
 Teach them the things they wish they knew.
 Help them get out of this paralysis of overthinking or fear they might have.
 Cheer them on and motivate them in the ways they most need it.

 What ways can you use clients’ regrets to better them now?